SmartestWashingMachine/mango2/guides/quibbles.md

 1. Ensure no AMP (automatic mixed precision) code is active on the training script.
 Most AMP implementations end up creating an additional clone of the model to handle high precision updates, which leads to additional memory cost.
 Since we're doing full half-precision training this doesn't matter.
 Make sure AMP is off.
 2. Use stochastic rounding.
 Stochastic rounding made my pure BF16 experiments *much* better (stable).
 This library is fantastic as it already implements it alongside a 4 bit Adam optimizer: https://github.com/pytorch/ao
 3. If using that AO package (you should if memory saving is the goal... why else would you be here?): Keep in mind that package implements both Adam **and** AdamW optimizers.
 Make sure to use the right one (which is probably AdamW - though it uses more memory than Adam...)
 4. Do **not** initialize new layers or weights while the model is loaded in half precision.
-If you want to expand the model, do it while it's still loaded in full precisoin, *then* load the newly expanded model in half precision.
+If you want to expand the model, do it while it's still loaded in full precision, *then* load the newly expanded model in half precision.
 Failing to do this will usually lead to NaN gradients or weights.
 5. Be careful with `torch.compile` - it can sometimes lead to **increased** memory usage with half precision models.
 Not sure what's going on there...
 6. Be careful with custom loss implementations (e.g: certain libraries implementing fused linear cross entropy functions): These implementations sometimes assume that the model is in full precision or AMP and can cause weird errors on full BF16 training.
 7. **When finetuning: Only process losses below a certain gradient norm threshold** - Rarely the lower-precision model may receive an update with an extremely large gradient norm (sometimes over 9000!).
 Gradient clipping stops the model from breaking for good, but it does **not stop the model from "forgetting" a lot of knowledge.** As a hacky fix, I skipped the optimization step (but still zero'd the gradients) if the update gradient norm was above some absurd threshold, and it made the finetuning process much safer and happier.
 Note that since the start of finetuning/pretraining will almost always have large gradient norms initially, it might be best to add this threshold after the gradients have gone down to a relatively sane number.
+You might not need this if you follow the step below though...
+8. **Increase the Adam epsilon value to a safer value, such as 1e-4.** If you don't, then training on half-precision models will be *much* less stable.
+Every now and then there will be a **massive** gradient norm spike in the training due to the lower precision in our models and/or Adam itself.
+There are several discussions online that go into more detail on why this might be the case.
+The basic gist is that the default epsilon values (1e-7 or 1e-8) can underflow (or just make Adam less stable in general), causing Adam to divide by zero or near zero, which can cause massive gradient norms and catastrophic forgetting (or the model just bricks).

 ## Make sure `use_reentrant` is False when freezing input embedding layers while using gradient checkpointing.